turingschool/front-end-curriculum/drafts/intro_to_html.md

 ###### What will students know or be able to do by the end of the class?
 What are the goals?

-By the end of the class, students will have an understanding of how to write semantic markup and why it is used.
+By the end of the class, you will have an understanding of how to write semantic markup, why it is used, and the role CSS plays.

 #### Introduction to New Material (I do)

-* instructor explains, shows, or demonstrates
+* Instructor explains, shows, or demonstrates
 * Examples: lecture, slides, code demonstration
-  + what is HTML and what is CSS (quick review)
+  + What is HTML and what is CSS (quick review)
     - HTML is the Structure, CSS is the Pretty
     - In this lesson we're talking about HTML.